Mieszko III of Poland

 Mieszko III (c.
-1122/25 – 13 March 1202), sometimes called Mieszko the Old, was Duke of Greater Poland from 1138 and High Duke of Poland, with interruptions, from 1173 until his death.
+1122/1125 – 13 March 1202), sometimes called Mieszko the Old, was Duke of Greater Poland from 1138 and High Duke of Poland, with interruptions, from 1173 until his death.
 He was the fourth and second surviving son of Duke Bolesław III Wrymouth of Poland, by his second wife Salomea, daughter of the German count Henry of Berg-Schelklingen.

+Under the terms of the seniorate system stemming from his father's testament, Mieszko initially ruled Greater Poland with its capital at Poznań.
+In 1173, after the death of his elder brother Bolesław IV the Curly, Mieszko became High Duke of Poland, assuming control over Kraków and formal supremacy over the other Piast princes.
+His rule, however, was marked by internal opposition, largely due to his attempts to strengthen ducal authority with foreign intervention from the Holy Roman Empire, increase revenues, and limit the influence of the nobility and clergy.
+These policies led to widespread dissatisfaction and ultimately to his deposition in 1177.

+Despite being removed from power, Mieszko III remained a persistent and influential political figure for the remainder of his life.
+He repeatedly attempted to regain the seniorate, forming alliances, exploiting dynastic rivalries, and at times regaining control over Kraków for brief periods.
+His long political struggle reflects the instability of the seniorate system and the broader fragmentation of Poland into semi-independent principalities during the 12th and early 13th centuries.

+Mieszko III died in 1202, still holding authority in Greater Poland, which he had successfully maintained as a hereditary power base.
+His legacy is contentious; often portrayed by medieval chroniclers as harsh and avaricious, modern historians view him as a ruler attempting to impose stronger centralized governance in a period resistant to such efforts.
+His reign and repeated bids for supremacy illustrate the structural weaknesses of the Piast seniorate system and its role in prolonging Poland’s political division.

 Early life

 Poland under the sons of Bolesław Wrymouth:

-According to the 1138 Testament of Bolesław III, Mieszko received the newly established Duchy of Greater Poland, comprising the western part of the short-lived Greater Poland.
+According to the 1138 testament of Bolesław III, Mieszko received the newly established Duchy of Greater Poland, comprising the western part of the short-lived Greater Poland.
 He had previously been duke of Poznań where he had his main residence.
 His older half-brother, Władysław II, the eldest son of the late duke with his first wife Zbyslava of Kiev, was proclaimed high duke and overlord of the Seniorate Province at Kraków, including the Greater Polish lands of Gniezno and Kalisz, as well as duke of Silesia.